Cutaneous melanoma is cancer that starts in the pigment-making cells of the skin.

 - An unusual tan

-If you have any unusual darkening of any area of your skin, consult your dermatologist or primary care doctor for further evaluation.
+If you have strange darkening of any area of your skin, consult your dermatologist or PCP.

-Even if the cause is not cancer, skin darkening can relate to other health problems that may need treatment.
+Even if the cause isn't cancer, skin darkening can relate to other health problems that may need treatment.

-UPMC Hillman Cancer Center provides free skin cancer screenings on the third Friday of every month at Hillman Cancer Center.
+UPMC Hillman Cancer Center provides free skin cancer screenings on the third Friday of each month.
 To make an appointment for a free screening, call 412-692-4724.

 Contact the Melanoma and Skin Cancer Program